zslwyuan/AMF-Placer/doc/pages/_7_portabilityToVivadoProblems.md

 # Existing Problems When Exporting To Vivado {#_7_portabilityToVivadoProblem}

-Some users want to use our AMF-Placer as the bridge between their proposed implementation and Vivado.
+Some users might want to use our AMF-Placer as the bridge between their proposed implementation and Vivado.
 Since the detailed implementation of Vivado is unclear for us and AMF-Placer is still under development for many practical demands, we want users to know our current problems/limitations without being trapped during their implementation/experiment.

 Below are some problems/potential causes that we have found: